N0raan/alx-low_level_programming/README.md

-this repo is for C programming low level
+this directory is for pointers tasks in c